Language selection

 Benefits and features

-Once fully implemented, CARM will simplify the overall importing process by:
+CARM simplifies the overall importing process by:

 Changes to the Release Prior to Payment Program

 The Release Prior to Payment (RPP) Program allows participants to obtain the release of goods from the CBSA before the final accounting and payment of duties and taxes.
+Importers must now post financial security themselves to be able to participate in the Release Prior to Payment (RPP) program, since they can no longer use the financial security posted by their customs brokers.

 Questions and answers